idia-astro/hackathon-Sol-Plaatje/CHALLENGE-2/README.md

 ## Introduction
  Welcome to the [Ilifu](http://www.ilifu.ac.za/) Hack!
-This Agricutlure-related hackathon was created by [DARA Big Data](https://www.darabigdata.com).
+This Agricutlure-related project was created by [DARA Big Data](https://www.darabigdata.com).

 The hackathon is designed to help you improve your data science skills in a friendly and supportive environment.
 At the hackathon, you will be grouped into **teams of four** and each team will work independently on the hack challenge.
 At the end of the hack each team will give a 5 minute (3 slide) presentation on the results of their challenge.
 These presentations will be judged by the organisers and there will be a prize for the winning team.
 The presentations will be judged on (1) the accuracy of the predicted results via machine learning and (2) visualisation/presentation of the data and results.